uk-gov-mirror/UKHomeOffice.asl/README.md

 * `KEYCLOAK_REALM` - the keycloak realm used for authentication
 * `KEYCLOAK_URL` - the url of the keycloak server
 * `KEYCLOAK_CLIENT` - the client name used to authenticate with keycloak
 * `KEYCLOAK_SECRET` - the secret used to authenticate with the keycloak client
+* `PERMISSIONS_SERVICE` - the hostname of the downstream permissions service

 The following environment variables can be optionally defined: